Our current turnaround time is 24-48 hours!

 Admissions is truly asking you to do your homework here.
 What do you make of Duke and why do you want to go there?
 This space is a wonderful opportunity for you to summarize the aspects of a Duke college experience that call to you and to address your personal connection to this elite school.
 Were you able to tour campus last year?
 What drew you in?
 What part of campus could you see yourself hanging out in?
 Where do you see yourself studying for exams?
 Admissions knows that Duke is a prestigious university, with impressive alumni to boot, so make sure to personalize your answer.
 Instead of showering Duke with compliments, focus on how Duke has attracted your interest and how you hope an education at Duke will prepare you to accomplish your goals—academic and otherwise.

 We want to emphasize that the following questions are optional.
 Feel free to answer them if you believe that doing so will add something meaningful that is not already shared elsewhere in your application.
-Four optional questions are available – a maximum of 2 can be selected.
+Five optional questions are available – a maximum of 2 can be selected.

 Please select 0 – 2 optional essay topics.
 (Respond in 250 words or fewer.)